ankitpokhrel/jira-cli/README.md

 # List recent issues in plain mode
 $ jira issue list --plain

+# List issue in the same order as you see in the UI
+$ jira issue list --order-by rank --reverse

 # You can execute raw JQL within a given project context using `--jql/-q` option.
 # For instance, the following command will list issues in current project whose